THESES & DISSERTATIONS

 Academic Integrity & Copyright

 You must abide by Carleton’s Academic Integrity Policy.
 That policy, along with other relevant information, is available on the Student Affairs’ website.
 Information about copyright and intellectual property is available on our Grad Student copyright web page.
 The Carleton Library offers several Citation Management workshops every year.
 Check the Library website for dates/times.
-When you submit your final thesis/dissertation, you will need to sign and submit the Academic Integrity Statement form that says you did follow this policy.
+When you submit your final thesis/dissertation, you will need to sign and submit the Academic Integrity Statement Form says you did follow this policy.

 Information and forms about all matters concerning research ethics can be found on Carleton’s Research Ethics page.
 Any research or study (involving human participants) conducted at Carleton facilities or undertaken by persons connected to the University that involves one of the following three scenarios must be reviewed and approved by the appropriate Research Ethics Board.
 Effective May 15, these boards are: